Pirro Dodbiba: Biography

-Dodbiba came from an influential Orthodox family from Elbasan in central Albania.
+Dodbiba came from an influential Orthodox Christian family from Elbasan in central Albania.
 He was the son of Jani Dodbiba and Athina Buda (sister of Albanian historian Aleks Buda).
 His uncle Sokrat Dodbiba was a known economist and intellectual, who between November 1943 and July 1944 served as Minister of Finance.
 He would be prosecuted by the Special Court of Albania, 1945 and died in prison.
 Pirro's brother Niko served as ambassador to People's Republic of Bulgaria, while the other brother Bardhyl as officer of the armed forces.
 His sister Henrieta was married to the Albanian poet Llazar Siliqi.
-Dodbiba is also related to the Lef Nosi, another prominent Albanian politician of the early 20th century.
+Dodbiba is also related to the Lef Nosi, another prominent Albanian politician of the early 20th century, through his grandmother Polikseni Nosi the sister of Lef Nosi, which married his grandfather Anastas Dodbiba.
+He would’ve also been a distant relative of Klara Buda.

 During World War II he took part from 1942 to 1944 as member of the "Dajti" communist partisan battalion and was later political commissar.
 After the war, he studied Agricultural Science at the Timiryazev Agricultural Academy (the State Agrarian University of the Soviet Union) from 1945 to 1950, and graduated with a diploma from it in Agricultural Planning.
 On his return, he served first as Deputy Minister of Agriculture, before becoming director and founder of the 1951 Tirana Agricultural Institute (Alb: Instituti i Lartë Bujqësor).

 Dodbiba, who had become also member of the Central Committee of the Party, followed from 1956 to 1966 as Head of the Department of Agriculture of the Central Committee.
 In 1962, he was First Deputy of the People's Assembly (Alb: Kuvendi Popullor).
 He remained member of the parliament from fifth to the eighth legislature.